jenniferxkuo/jenniferxkuo.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Linguistics at Cornell University.

-I am primarily interested in the structure of paradigms, and how different learning biases affect the learning of paradigms.
-I address this question by looking at paradigm reanalysis over time, and how markedness effects and frequency-matching interact to influence the direction of reanalysis.
-In more recent work, I am supplementing these findings with experimental evidence from Artificial Grammar Learning experiments.
+I am primarily interested in how morphophonological paradigms are learned.
+I look at how paradigm learning is affected by different cognitive biases, and how statistical learning interacts with such biases.
+I address this question using experiments (wug tests, artificial grammar learning), comparative data on language change over time, and quantitative modeling.

 My dissertation, titled <i>Phonological markedness effects in paradigm reanalysis</i>, looks at the interaction of frequency-matching with markedness-avoidance in Malagasy, Samoan, and Māori.
 Details can be found [here](/publications/2023-phd-dissertation).

-Languages I have worked on include Seediq, Malagasy, Māori, and Yongning Na.
+My empirical focus is on Austronesian languages.
+Languages I have worked on include Seediq (Atayalic), Malagasy (Malayo-Polynesian), Māori (Malay-Polynesian), and Yongning Na (Sino-Tibetan).